Exploring Non-minimal coupling using ultra-diffuse galaxies: Conclusions

-An important outcome based on our current work and previous one's (\cite{Zamani:2024oep,Zamani:2024qbx}) is the apparent universality of the coupling scale $L$.
-Despite the wide differences in mass and dark matter content among the three UDGs, our $L$ almost always stays very small.
-This behavior suggests that if a non-minimal coupling exists in nature, its characteristic scale is likely small and nearly constant at least across galactic environments that we explored.
+\item An important outcome based on our current work and previous studies (\cite{Zamani:2024oep,Zamani:2024qbx}) is the apparent universality of the coupling scale $L$.
+Despite the broad differences in mass and dark matter content among the three UDGs, our $L$ almost always stays very small.
+This behavior can be interpreted as if a non-minimal coupling exists in nature, its characteristic scale is likely small and nearly constant at least across galactic environments that we explored.
 This behavior is different from the trend reported by \cite{Gandolfi:2022puw}, who found an empirical correlation between $L$ and halo (virial) mass from stacked rotation curve analyses of disk galaxies spanning a much broader mass range.
 It is important to note that our analysis is based on a limited sample, including 19 galaxy clusters from our previous studies and three UDGs from the present work.
 Therefore, the observed trends should be interpreted with caution, and broader conclusions will require confirmation from a larger and more statistically consistent dataset.

-The sign parameter $\epsilon$, which distinguishes between opposite coupling polarities, also remains unconstrained by current data, indicating that the existing kinematic samples lack the sensitivity to detect such delicate effects.
+\item The sign parameter $\epsilon$, which distinguishes between opposite coupling polarities, also remains unconstrained by current data, indicating that the existing kinematic samples lack the sensitivity to detect such delicate effects.